Core Program

 Life of the Mind Seminar

-The Life of the Mind Seminar is the first part of our Core Program.
-The Seminar seeks to open up the territory of the great books to beginners.
+As the first part of our Core Program, the Life of the Mind Seminar seeks to open up the territory of the great books to beginners.
 We enter into conversation with their authors and with one another, setting aside our preconceptions and pursuing questions without knowing where they might lead.
+We strive to read and think for ourselves, and we avoid secondary sources.

 One of the hallmarks of a great book is its power to teach readers at all levels of preparation.
 In reading and discussing great books together, newcomers and scholars alike are invited to grow as thinkers.
 By treating the books as the teachers, each reader develops the ability to inquire in depth and to evaluate evidence by his or her own lights.